avense/PHP-BCN-IPN/README.md

 </ul>

 <strong> Current Methods </strong>
-<p>Configure the database information and all configuration in includes/Bytecoin.php</p>
+<p>Configure the database information and all configuration in includes/Bytecoin.php and also import the database</p>

+<strong> Release Updates </strong>
+v0.1 - First Relase (Working with database and RPC Server)